bottinogames/Dreamware-ContentBuilder-EasySetup/README.md

 After those edits have been made, `login.bat` will also need to be run at least once on any computer that needs to use `quickbuild.bat`.
 This will ensure that the login credentials for steamcmd are properly cached.

-And you're all done!
-You can now freely run `quickbuild.bat` at any time, and it will build and push your game to Steam.
-Easy peasy!
+## Use

+After you've finished making the necessary edits to the script files, simply place your build contents in the `_build` folder, and run `quickbuild.bat`.
+Your build will build and uploaded to Steam!